candrholdings/reactnative-crypto-demo/README.md

        ```

 2. Add a method definition to Objective-C class
-  1. We will define an `encrypt` method that consume a plain text and a secret, and then returns the result asynchronously
+  1. We will define an `encrypt` method that consume a plain text and a secret, encrypt it, and then returns the cipher text in BASE64 asynchronously
   2. Add the following to the file `CryptoProvider.m`

      ```objective-c